 Estate v.
 Hospital

-Confidential settlement where the hospital nurse injected medication into a vein, instead of a muscle, causing our client's husband's death.
+Confidential settlement where the hospital nurse injected medication into a vein, instead of a muscle, causing the death of our client's husband.

 Estate v.
 Hospital

 Confidential settlement where the hospital nurse injected the wrong medication into the patient causing death.